knierzy/cantor_grids/README.md

 ## Overview

 This repository provides a framework for the graphical representation and analysis of four-component systems using customized Cantor grids.
 The approach preserves the explicit contribution of all four parameters, avoids geometric distortions inherent to extended ternary diagrams, and enables high-resolution discrimination of subfields.
+Additional input and derived datasets are stored in the data/ directory of the repository.

 The project comprises modular Python scripts labeled `C1` to `C9`: